Cindy Grines, MD

 Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 As chair of cardiology for the Zucker School of Medicine, Cindy Grines, MD, is responsible for developing world-class cardiology research and education programs, and implementing them across Northwell Health.
-She also performs interventions and catheterizations at the Sandra Atlas Bass Heart Hospital at North Shore University Hospital.
+She also serves as interim chair of cardiology at North Shore University Hospital and Long Island Jewish Medical Center, and performs interventions and catheterizations at the Sandra Atlas Bass Heart Hospital at North Shore University Hospital.

 One of the nation’s preeminent cardiologists, Dr. Grines is a renowned researcher who pioneered primary percutaneous coronary intervention (PCI) for heart attacks.
 She has a long history of research, publications and clinical trial design with more than 400 publications, numerous book chapters and review chapters.

 Prior to joining Northwell, Dr. Grines was vice president of academic and clinical affairs at Detroit Medical Center’s Heart Hospital.
 Dr. Grines holds a medical degree from Ohio State University.
 She completed her cardiology fellowship at the University of Michigan then served as director of interventional cardiology at the University of Kentucky before becoming director of the cardiac catheterization laboratory and vice chief of cardiovascular medicine at Beaumont Hospital in Michigan.
 She has designed and led numerous landmark research studies and is best known for the PAMI (primary angioplasty in myocardial infarction) trials where she determined primary angioplasty improved outcomes for heart attack patients compared to fibrinolytic therapy.